iamArvy/hng-stage-7/README.md

-# Open School API: Secure Auth & Payments Gateway 🔐
+# Secure Auth & Payments Gateway 🔐

-This project serves as a robust backend API for an Open School Portal, meticulously crafted with TypeScript, NestJS, and Prisma.
+This project serves as a robust backend API for Authentication and Payment, meticulously crafted with TypeScript, NestJS, and Prisma.
 It provides essential functionalities including secure user authentication via Google OAuth2 and JWT, comprehensive user management, and seamless payment processing integrated with Paystack.
 Designed for high performance and maintainability, it leverages modern architectural patterns, robust logging with Winston, and thorough validation to ensure data integrity and system stability.

 ## Overview
 This backend API is built using TypeScript with the NestJS framework, integrating Prisma ORM for database interactions and providing secure authentication via JWT and Google OAuth2, alongside payment processing capabilities through Paystack.